The Most Beautiful Beaches of Hilton Head Island South Carolina

 Can you bike on the beach?

 Yes.
-The sand becomes firm at low tide, so biking is smooth and easy for most visitors.
-Many families ride together, because the wide shoreline feels safe and open.
+The sand becomes firm at low tide, so biking is smooth and easy.
+Many families ride together along the wide shoreline.

 Are dogs allowed on the beach?

-Dogs are welcome year-round, although summer rules limit daytime hours.
-They can still enjoy mornings and evenings, and these cooler times are often more comfortable.
+Dogs are welcome year-round.
+However, summer rules limit daytime hours.
+They can still enjoy the beach in the early morning and evening.

 Do you need a fishing license?

-A South Carolina saltwater fishing license is required, since it covers surf fishing, cast nets, and crabbing.
-The process is simple, and you can buy one online in minutes.
+Yes.
+A South Carolina saltwater fishing license is required for surf fishing, cast nets, and crabbing.
+Fortunately, you can buy one online in just a few minutes.

 Are sea turtles common on the island?

 Yes.
-Loggerhead sea turtles nest from May through October, so marked nests are often visible along the dunes.
-Visitors must follow the rules, because hatchlings are protected by law.
+Loggerhead sea turtles nest from May through October.
+During this time, marked nests often appear along the dunes, and the hatchlings are protected by law.

 Folly Field Beach access path with matting on Hilton Head Island